gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 ```
 {input}
 ```
-Extract and analyze the contained verbs.
+Extract and analyze ALL the contained verbs.

 Be particularly careful when analyzing auxiliary verbs:
 - **to be/to have**: when used as auxiliary in finite verb forms, they should be listed and analyzed as a single item along with the main verb they accompany (e.g. "was playing" should be listed as a "past continuous").